nypeach/garden_journal/docs/data-structure.md

 ### B. **Status** Field Formatting

-The Assistant must follow the formatting instructions below for the **Status** field:

 - Format: "Active" or "Inactive"
 - Only one of these two formats

 ___

 ### C. **Plant** Field Formatting

-The Assistant must follow the formatting instructions below for the **Plant** field:

 - Format: `plant`
 - 2-3 words